therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P5_VehicleDetection/writeup_template.md

 In the seventh cell of the "Vehicle_Detection.ipynb" notebook, I wrote titled 'sliding_window' that takes the input image, a start and stop input, and a scalar value.
 The scalar will scale the image accordingly, doubling or halving as commanded.
 This in effect creates a sliding window search.
 The patches are still the same size, but the effect is that they are searching over an different area, because the image itself has changed.
 The start and stop inputs allows the search to be more efficient; if I already know that a certain region will be mostly sky or irrelevant lanes, then I do not need the calsifier to search in that region.

+===UPDATE===

+The scale for the windows were also changed based on feedback from the previous submission.
+I chose to use 0.5, 0.75, 1, and 2.
+The feedback mentioned using 2-3 instead of 4, but I found that having the half-sized window search was useful, and maintained it.
+To speed up my processing time I launched a compute optimized AWS instance, and when coupled with the other speed improvements to my pipeline, I was able to process the video in half the time.

 ![alt text][image6]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?